 The directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website.
-Legislation in the UK governing the preparation and director has taken all the steps that they ought reasonably to have taken as a director to make themselves aware of any relevant audit information and to establish that the Company's auditor is aware of that information.
+Legislation in the UK governing the preparation and themselves aware of any relevant audit information and to establish that the Company's auditor is aware of that information.